robertopauletto/javascript/README.md

   <a name="tc39-proposals"></a>
   - [28.2](#tc39-proposals) Do not use [TC39 proposals](https://github.com/tc39/proposals) that have not reached stage 3.

-    > Why?
+    > Perchè?
 [They are not finalized](https://tc39.github.io/process-document/), and they are subject to change or to be withdrawn entirely.
 We want to use JavaScript, and proposals are not JavaScript yet.

 **[⬆ back to top](#table-of-contents)**